cloudyyoung/www.cloudyyoung.com/about.md

 I would like to know some philosophy and psychology.
 They make you see the world differently and make you think, aren't they.

-The way I think is more graphically than logically.
+The way I think is more graphical than logical.
 Under unexpected circumstances I would easily get emotional, which is a weakness that I should overcome.
 I'm trying to be more logical so it can balence the graphical.
 Not scientifically proved at all, but in people's word, I'm right-brain dominated.

 I enjoy arts.
 I like things that are aesthetic, and I enjoy create things that are aesthetic.
 I enjoy designing UI and UX, my projects has to have that aesthetic looking.